Skip to main content

 This version is from "naxci" - https://github.com/naxci1/ComfyUI-FlashVSR_Stable (I have used others before and didnt get the results as good as this)

-Also, don't download the models in the above link, download the ones from within the workflow that are version 1.1.
-They are named the same, come from the same Hugging Face account, but annoyingly I downloaded 6GB of original models before realising the new ones were out (for some reason naxci missed updating that info).
-Follow the other instructions in the naxci link to get it up and running.
+Make sure you download the models that are version 1.1.
+They are named the same, come from the same Hugging Face account, but annoyingly I downloaded 6GB of original models before realising the new ones were out.
+Follow the instructions in the naxci link to get it up and running.

 Workflow: To download the workflow right click here and download the json file.
 The workflow you can drop into Comfyui and it will load up.
 You will need to install the relevant custom node first.